jchristn/DatabaseWrapper/README.md

 ```

 ## Need a Timestamp?
 We added a simple static method for this which you can use when building expressions (or elsewhere).
+An object method exists as well.
 ```
-string tsMssql = DatabaseClient.DbTimestamp(DbTypes.MsSql, DateTime.Now));
+string mssql1 = DatabaseClient.DbTimestamp(DbTypes.MsSql, DateTime.Now));
+string mssql2 = client.Timestamp(DateTime.Now);
 // 08/23/2016 05:34:32.4349034 PM

-string tsMysql = DatabaseClient.DbTimestamp(DbTypes.MySql, DateTime.Now));
+string mysql1 = DatabaseClient.DbTimestamp(DbTypes.MySql, DateTime.Now));
+string mssql2 = client.Timestamp(DateTime.Now);
 // 2016-08-23 17:34:32.446913
 ```